49 Degrees North – Understanding Erben

 Nordic skiing: Nordic skiers will find 16 kilometers of groomed trail at the base of the ski area.
 Lift tickets allow use of these trails.

-Dining: Chewelah has a surprising number of affordable restaurants with excellent food.
+Dining: Chewelah has a several affordable restaurants with surprisingly good food.
 Try Mondo’s Italian Café (utilitarian decor but excellent food), ChewVinos Wine Bar (nouveau cuisine complementing Washington wines), Sportsman’s Bar and Grill (burgers, beef, and beers ).
-More restaurant choices.
+2023 update: Sadly, Mondo’s is gone, as is ChewVinos.
+Current restaurant choices.

 More Info: See the 49 Degrees North website.